jonnonz1/nz-statute-book/acts/public/2004/aquaculture-reform-repeals-and-transitional-provisions-act-2004.md

 **Transitional provisions relating to end of moratorium under Resource Management Act 1991**

-### 34 References to principal Act in sections 35 to 54
+### 34 Resource Management Act 1991 called principal Act in sections 35 to 54
-In sections 35 to 54, references to provisions of the principal Act (formerly the Resource Management Act 1991) must be read as references to the corresponding provisions of the Natural and Built Environment Act 2023.
+In sections 35 to 54, the Resource Management Act 1991 is called “the principal Act”.

 **Interim aquaculture management areas**